 RSE is funded solely by Ashland University, is available to all AU students enrolled at least half-time, and is not dependent on financial need.

-For more information regarding the student employment programs, please see the Student Employment Handbook or contact Financial Aid.
+For more information regarding the student employment programs, please see the Student Employment Handbook (PDF) or contact Financial Aid.

 Finding On-Campus Employment